 It takes a lot of energy and determination to maintain a healthy lifestyle to prevent the flare-ups and the progression of Hashimoto’s.
 With the increasing number of symptoms, their temporal and anatomic spread, changes in intensities as well as the individual differences, it becomes evident that Hashimoto’s is a complex disease.
 A disease where us patients can do much to manage it, and to contribute to slowing down the progression with keeping our health in check.

-Hashimoto’s re-programs our bodies long before it is diagnosed.
+Hashimoto’s re-programs our bodies long before we are diagnosed.
 It starts around the time of or even before our birth.
 It starts attacking our thyroid, but slowly the other tissues too.
-This is my primary learning: Hashimoto’s is not a single organ disease; this misery does like its company.

 What are the plans for the app?

-The app is now being finalized for beta testing on both iOS and Android, and we plan to test a few basic assumptions.
-This is our starting point.
-We have more ideas we are excited to test, always by combining science, good and trustable data and benefit for the users.
-Boost is a relatively small team of five, coming from different cultures, regions and educational backgrounds with a common goal: make life easier for patients suffering from chronic conditions.
+The app is now ready to use on iPhone.
+We are continuously developing and have many ideas on how to improve lives of people with Hashimoto’s.
+We are excited to test by combining patient experience and science with good and trustable data leading to benefit for the users.
+BOOST THYROID is a small team, coming from different cultures, regions and educational backgrounds with a common goal: make life easier for patients suffering from chronic conditions.

 For us, complexity is an attractive component of the problem.
 Taking on tough and meaningful problems makes us very motivated.

 As a scientist and a researcher, I know how to clean data needs to be to use it for any valid research.
 Combining scientific rigor with the user delight is challenging, but not impossible, to achieve.
-I have enough knowledge and experience to attempt doing it properly and put a smile on people’s faces, but also have to mean for their health.
+I have enough knowledge and experience to attempt doing it in a right way.

 As a patient, I would like to know when and how to increase my health awareness and become more proactive in managing my thyroid condition.